klingervidal/b3_assets_history/README.md

 - 6. Wait until the finish of the process, so, you will can see and check the upload data to the database;
 <img src="images/2.png">

 ### <br>Note: It was developed just to practice and study the Python Language.
-The code write and all comments are in English language, just to practice the English lenguage and because too it's considerated a good practice in the develop community, whenever appropriate, implement the codes in English language.<br><br>
+The code write and all comments are in English language, just to practice the English lenguage and also because it's considered a good practice in the develop community, whenever appropriate, implement the codes in English language.<br><br>
 > ## Thankyou for visiting.

 <br><br>